 Because the optical color of stellar systems is primarily determined by two parameters, age and metallicity, it is important to select a homogeneous age sample so that separating GCs by color yields different metallicity samples.
-As described in section 2, our main sample consists of pure, old elliptical galaxies in the Virgo and Fornax clusters.
-The average stellar age of our sample galaxies ranges from 8 Gyr to 14 Gyr (Trager et al. 2000, Terlevich & Forbes 2002, Thomas et al. 2005, Sanchez-Blaquez et al. 2006, Idiart et al. 2007, Serra & Oosterloo 2010).
+As described in Section 2, our main sample consists of pure, old elliptical galaxies in the Virgo and Fornax clusters.
+The average stellar age of our sample galaxies ranges from 8 Gyr to 14 Gyr (Trager et al. 2000; Terlevich & Forbes 2002; Thomas et al. 2005; Sanchez-Blazquez et al. 2006; Idiart et al. 2007; Serra & Oosterloo 2010).
 We note that the age of an old elliptical galaxy is more reliable and less subject to systematic error (stemming from the common assumption of single stellar population) than that of a disturbed rejuvenated galaxy where most stars are old and only a small fraction of younger stellar population may be mixed in (e.g., Serra & Oosterloo 2010).
-Since our sample is not expected to be affected by age differences as a function of metallicity, we can apply the color metallicity, (g-z)-[Fe/H], relation presented in Peng et al. (2006) to translate the color difference to metallicity difference: the color difference, $\Delta(g-z) = 0.4-0.5$ between the two peaks of blue and red GCs (Figure 2) corresponds to a mean metallicity difference of a factor of 10-30.
+Since our sample is not expected to be affected by age differences as a function of metallicity, we can apply the color metallicity, (g-z) - [Fe/H], relation presented in Peng et al. (2006) to translate the color difference to metallicity difference6: the color difference, $\Delta(g-z) = 0.4-0.5$ between the two peaks of blue and red GCs (Figure 2) corresponds to a mean metallicity difference of a factor of 10-30.

-A few studies on the spectroscopic ages of a limited number of GCs also indicate that the majority of GCs in our sample galaxies have old ages of $\gtrsim 10$ Gyr (Forbes et al. 2001 for NGC 1399, Beasley et al. 2000 for N4472, Pierce et al. 2006 for NGC 4649).
-However, there has been some debate on the possible presence of intermediate age GCs in NGC 4365 (Brodie et al. 2005; Kundu et al. 2005), while the average stellar age is old (12.6 Gyr, Sanchez-Blaquez 2006; 11.3 Gyr, Idiart et al. 2007).
+A few studies on the spectroscopic ages of a limited number of GCs also indicate that the majority of GCs in our sample galaxies have old ages of $\gtrsim 10$ Gyr (Forbes et al. 2001 for NGC 1399; Beasley et al. 2000 for N4472; Pierce et al. 2006 for NGC 4649).
+However, there has been some debate on the possible presence of intermediate-age GCs in NGC 4365 (Brodie et al. 2005; Kundu et al. 2005), while the average stellar age is old (12.6 Gyr, Sanchez-Blazquez et al. 2006; 11.3 Gyr, Idiart et al. 2007).
 The recent near-IR study by Chies-Santos et al. (2011) suggests that there is no significant population of young GCs in NGC 4365.
 Nonetheless, after excluding NGC 4365, we confirm that our results remain valid.
-Another possible case of contamination that might arise from a younger stellar population is Cen A. It could affect R in the lowest LX bin.
-However, the spectroscopic study by Beasley et al. (2008) showed that the majority of their sample (~90%) is old and only a small fraction may have intermediate ages (4-6 Gyr).
-We also note that the ratio of GC-LMXB fractions in Cen A is similar to that of the bulge of M31 in the lowest LX bin.
+Another possible case of contamination that might arise from a younger stellar population is Cen A. It could affect R in the lowest L_X bin.
+However, the spectroscopic study by Beasley et al. (2008) showed that the majority of their sample (\sim 90%) is old and only a small fraction may have intermediate ages (4-6 Gyr).
+We also note that the ratio of